Mohamadsaeed-R/C-Simple-Projects/README.md

-C Simple Projects
+# C Simple Projects

 This repository contains small C programs and exercises that I build while learning the C programming language.

 The goal of this repository is to practice core C programming concepts through simple examples and mini-projects.

-Topics Covered
+## Topics Covered

 Examples in this repository may include:

-    Variables and data types
+- Variables and data types
-    Control flow (if, switch, loops)
+- Control flow (if, switch, loops)
-    Functions
+- Functions
-    Arrays and strings
+- Arrays and strings
-    Pointers and basic memory concepts
+- Pointers and basic memory concepts
-    Basic problem solving
+- Basic problem solving
-    Small console-based programs
+- Small console-based programs

-Purpose
+## Purpose

 This repository serves as:

-    A personal learning journal for C
+- A personal learning journal for C
-    A collection of simple practice programs
+- A collection of simple practice programs
-    A reference for basic C programming concepts
+- A reference for basic C programming concepts

-Future Plans
+## Future Plans

 As I progress, I plan to add:

-    More advanced C examples
+- More advanced C examples
-    Algorithm and data structure practice
+- Algorithm and data structure practice
-    Data structures implemented in C
+- Data structures implemented in C
-    More complex console-based programs
+- More complex console-based programs

-License
+## License

-This project is licensed under the GNU GPL v3 License.
+This project is licensed under the **GNU GPL v3 License**.

-Usage
+## Usage

 Anyone is welcome to use these codes in any way they find useful.